 Shower areas/wet rooms

-This type of shower uses pre-heated water from your homes hot water or tank, but has thermostatic controls which automatically compensate for any changes in water pressure.
-This ensures that, if someone turns on the cold water tap elsewhere in the house, the person in the shower will not get scalded.
+This type of shower uses pre-heated water from your home’s boiler or hot water tank, but has thermostatic controls which automatically compensate for any changes in water pressure.
+This ensures that if someone turns on the cold water tap elsewhere in the house, the person in the shower will not get scalded.